 The beautiful thing about learning is that no one can take it away from you.

-As the countdown to a new school year continues, many of us are on the edges of our seats.
+As we navigate this new school year, many parents are on the edges of our seats.

 And in the meantime?